HelenDrug/100-days-of-code/log.md

 ##### React
 **Today's Progress**: Today I continued React library section on @freeCodeCamp.
 Discovered that common pattern is to minimize statefulness and to create stateless functional components wherever possible.
 This helps to keep state in a specific area of application.
 This improves development and maintenance of app by making it easier to follow how changes to state affect its behavior.

+### R2_Day 8: June 23, 2020
+##### React
+**Today's Progress**: Today I continued React library section on @freeCodeCamp and finished it.
+Learned about using complex conditional operator && to perform conditional logic in a more concise way.
+This is possible because you want to check if a condition is true, and if it is, return some markup.
+Here's an example: {condition && <p>markup</p>}

+### R2_Day 9: June 24, 2020
+##### React
+**Today's Progress**: I made a lot of progress lately with Test Report project and im almost on finish line.
+Its amazing how much progress I made since th beginning of React study.
+Still lots to learn, but at least I can have something in portfolio now :)